 The Golden Gate Branch of the Oakland Public Library, located at 5606 San Pablo Avenue in Oakland, is one of I6 neighborhood branch libraries.
 The Golden Gate Branch has a collection of approximately 41,000 items.
 Circulating materials are largely of popular interest with a strong emphasis on fiction and jazz music.

 Kala Art Institute, based in Berkeley, CA, is a community art-making hub and residency program offering professional facilities across print and digital media.
 Kala’s mission is to help artists sustain their creative work and to engage the community through exhibitions, public programs, and education.

-PLACE for Sustainable Living is a public serving, experiential learning center in North-West Oakland that showcases and advocates for urban homesteading, community resiliency, social justice and artistic expression.
-We foster regenerative design practices through art, community, and ecology.
+PLACE for Sustainable Living is a public serving, experiential learning center that showcases and advocates for urban homesteading, community resiliency, social justice and artistic expression.
 The grounds include demonstration gardens and educational exhibits, an urban farm, several shops equipped with tools and machinery, and a co-working space.
-Since 2011, PLACE has provided programming that informs and educates the community about creativity, resiliency and sustainability.
+Since 2011 they have offered workshops, gatherings and celebrations to share skills and honor community.

 This project was made possible in part by a grant from The Creative Work Fund, a program of the Walter and Elise Haas Fund that also is supported by The William and Flora Hewlett Foundation.

 This activity is funded in part by the California Arts Council, a state agency.

 This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
 Visit www.calhum.org

 Any views, findings, conclusions, or recommendations expressed in this publication do not necessarily represent those of California Humanities or the National Endowment for the Humanities.